Specs and Equipment:

 The engine room also contains, to name a few items, a fire-suppression system, and a domestic furnace that runs on diesel from the belly tanks for central heating in all areas except the aft salon.

 Aft of the engine room is a workshop with some of the original spare parts carefully preserved in their greased-filled, sealed packages, huge wrenches, bronze fire nozzles, blocks and tackle, some of the original DC lamps for navigation and other illumination, a workbench and tools, and an assortment of original electrical and mechanical devices from the 20th mid-century.
 At the stern end of the workshop is the 3,000-gallon water tank that we've never used; and under the fantail, a ballast tank.
 There is more below, but it's too much to enumerate, you'll just have to see it.

-When some buy tugs like these, they remove the main engine and related equipment and repower with a much smaller, but more powerful and efficient engine, making it easier to operate and allowing the new owners to use the approximately 25' x 40' x 10' engine room in much more creative ways.
+When some buy tugs like these, they repower with a much smaller, but more powerful and efficient engine, making it easier to operate and allowing the new owners to use the approximately 25' x 40' x 10' engine room in much more creative ways.

-A Subzero side-by-side refrigerator freezer; a 6-burner Dynasty range; a smaller apartment sized refrigerator; an electric dishwasher; a clothes washer; a gas-fired dryer; and a propane-fired, on-demand hot water system.
+A KitchenAid side-by-side refrigerator freezer; a 6-burner Dynasty range; a smaller apartment sized refrigerator; an electric dishwasher; a clothes washer; a gas-fired dryer; and a propane-fired, on-demand hot water system.

 The tug comes with a 12-foot fiberglass row/sailboat from Gig Harbor which can be lowered into the water by means of a motorized davit on the port side.

 The slip fee is $3,000/month, which includes water, a parking space, but not electricity, which is billed through the Harbor.
 Waste is pumped out once per week by a local service.
 The boat is equipped with high speed internet.
 You also have the option of renting additional parking spaces.